lizkavalski/codeChallenges-backend/README.md

 ## Solution

-Create a server that has Code Challenges problems, and making a middleware function that get a random challege.
-Inside the server each challeges has six part: a title, the problem, a visual, the algorthism, the pseudocode, and the type of challenge.
+Create a server that has Code Challenges problems, and making a middleware function that get a random challenge.
+Inside the server each challenges has six part: a title, the problem, a visual, the algorthism, the pseudocode, and the type of challenge.
 The visual and pseudocode are images that are stored ['here'](https://github.com/lizkavalski/imageStorage).
 While there three types: Arrays, Linked List, and Trees which are used for one of the routues.

 Currently their are three routes: